-- Work with developers of multifamily and affordable housing projects to identify site opportunities in higher-resource areas and areas with higher median incomes to reduce concentrations of poverty, improve access to resources for lower-income residents, and promote racially and socially inclusive neighborhoods. - Continue to provide priority processing for the construction of new housing in the Downtown Planning Area by processing completed plans, consistent rezoning, and Development Permit review and Conditional Use Permit applications for permitting within an average of 75 working days. - Continue to provide reduced application fees and priority processing for single-family and multi-family projects within the Inner City Fee Program area, as referenced in the Municipal Code, to create housing units in infill areas.
+- Work with developers of multifamily and affordable housing projects to identify site opportunities in high and relatively higher resource and income areas and areas with higher median incomes to reduce concentrations of poverty, improve access to resources for lower-income residents, and promote racially and socially inclusive neighborhoods. - Continue to provide priority processing for the construction of new housing in the Downtown Planning Area by processing completed plans, consistent rezoning, and Development Permit review and Conditional Use Permit applications for permitting within an average of 75 working days.

-- Continue to offer impact fee waivers for qualifying infill projects in priority areas of the city pursuant to Ordinances 2013-21 (The Build Act), and Fresno Municipal Code Article 4.14 (Fee Waivers for Certain Projects in Economically Disadvantaged Areas). - Encourage developers to use the State Affordable Housing Density Bonus and City of Fresno Transit-Oriented Development (TOD) Height and Density Bonus provisions through technical assistance and information dissemination. - Consider and establish additional incentives for the provision of affordable housing. - Consider incorporatingIncorporate the location of affordable housing in High Resource Areas as an additional priority which would qualify for incentives. - Post and maintain a list of incentives available to developers, including density bonus and impact fee waivers, on the City's website.
+- Continue to provide reduced application fees and priority processing for single-family and multi-family projects within the Inner City Fee Program area, as referenced in the Municipal Code, to create housing units in infill areas. - Continue to offer impact fee waivers for qualifying infill projects in priority areas of the city pursuant to Ordinances 2013-21 (The Build Act), and Fresno Municipal Code Article 4.14 (Fee Waivers for Certain Projects in Economically Disadvantaged Areas). - Provide flexibility in meeting off-site infrastructure requirements for affordable housing projects. - Encourage developers to use the State Affordable Housing Density Bonus and City of Fresno Transit-Oriented Development (TOD) Height and Density Bonus provisions through technical assistance and information dissemination. - Consider and establish additional incentives for the provision of affordable housing. - Incorporate the location of affordable housing in hHigh and relatively higher Rresource and income aAreas as an additional priority which that would qualify for incentives. - Post and maintain a list of incentives available to developers, including density bonus and impact fee waivers, on the City's website.
 [Source: 2015-2023 Housing Element, Program 4 and Program 15, modified]